Biden grappling with ‘perfect storm’ of rising gun violence | WTOP News

 “I think we all agree or should agree that violent crime is a serious problem,” White House press secretary Jen Psaki said this week.
 “Our view is that instead of turning this into a political football, we need to be focused from the beginning of the president’s time in office on reducing crime and keeping our communities safe.”

 Guns are at the center of the debate as the nation grapples with homicides that spiked nationally in 2020.
-At least seven 16-year-olds were killed in shootings last year in New York alone.
-And 32 officers have been shot on the job in 2022, five fatally.
-Two died in New York in two weeks and two campus officers were killed in Virginia on Tuesday.
+At least seven 16-year-old kids were killed in shootings last year in New York alone.
+And 32 officers have been shot on the job so far in 2022, five fatally.
+Two died in New York in two weeks and two campus police were killed in Virginia on Tuesday.

 Americans purchased a record number of firearms in 2020.
 Law enforcement officers recovered historically high numbers of firearms last year and are coming across more firearms stripped of serial numbers, making them impossible to trace.